In Which We Meet Mr. Jones: Production

 The crew first considered making the parasite look like "an alien," but shifted away from that in favor of depicting it like an amoeba to be more familiar to the audience.
 CGI modeling followed, along with a physical model, which was then used by the CGI department to simulate it being wrapped around Loeb's heart.
 To create the actual, physical parasite, the crew used a prosthetic chest and CGI to create the parasite, and a pig torso was used when the doctors made the initial incision at the hospital.

 During the scene where Broyles is talking with Mitchell Loeb, Mitchell mentions the words "Page 47".
 The number 47 bears a huge significance to another J. J. Abrams show, Alias.
+Moreover, the page 47 mentions the names of two agents, Coscarelli and Scrimm.
+Don Coscarelli is the director of the Phantasm franchise, of which Angus Scrimm is the main antagonist as the Tall man.

 Reception

 Ratings

 The premiere of "In Which We Meet Mr. Jones" was watched by an estimated 8.61 million viewers in the United States.
 It received a 5.2/8 rating among all households.